-- (b) the collar combination exactly replicates the vanilla digital option payoff outside the range between the two strikes referred to in point (a); - The risk position of the two options of the collar combination shall be calculated separately in accordance with Article 279.'; - (154) in Article 276(1), point (d) is replaced by the following: - '(d) the volatility-adjusted value of any type of collateral received or posted shall be calculated in accordance with Article 223;'; - (155) in Article 277a(2), the following subparagraph is added: - 'For the purposes of point (a) of the first subparagraph of this paragraph, institutions shall assign transactions to a separate hedging set of the relevant risk category following the same hedging set construction outlined in paragraph 1.'; - (156) Article 279a is amended as follows: - (a) in paragraph 1, point (a), the introductory sentence is replaced by the following: - '(a) for call and put options that entitle the option buyer to purchase or sell an underlying instrument at a positive price on a single or multiple dates in the future, except where those options are mapped to the interest rate risk or commodity risk categories, institutions shall use the following formula;';
+(b) the collar combination replicates exactly the vanilla digital option payoff outside the range between the two strikes referred to in point (a).

+The risk position of the two options of the collar combination referred to in the second subparagraph shall be calculated separately in accordance with Article 279.';

+- (150) in Article 276(1), point (d) is replaced by the following: - (d) the volatility-adjusted value of any type of collateral received or posted shall be calculated in accordance with Article 223;'; - (151) in Article 277a(2), the following subparagraph is added:

+'For the purposes of the first subparagraph, point (a), of this paragraph, institutions shall assign transactions to a separate hedging set of the relevant risk category following the same hedging set construction set out in paragraph 1.';

-- (b) paragraph 3 is amended as follows: - (i) point (a) is replaced by the following: - '(a) in accordance with international regulatory developments, the formulas that institutions shall use to calculate the supervisory delta of call and put options mapped to the interest rate risk or commodity risk categories compatible with market conditions in which interest rates or commodity prices may be negative as well as the supervisory volatility that is suitable for those formulas;'; - (ii) subparagraph 2 is replaced by the following:
+- (152) Article 279a is amended as follows: - (a) in paragraph 1, point (a), the introductory wording is replaced by the following: - '(a) for call and put options that entitle the option buyer to purchase or sell an underlying instrument at a positive price on a single or multiple dates in the future, except where those options are mapped to the interest rate risk or commodity risk category, institutions shall use the following formula:'; - (b) paragraph 3 is amended as follows: - (i) in the first subparagraph, point (a) is replaced by the following: - '(a) in accordance with international regulatory developments, the formulae that institutions shall use to calculate the supervisory delta of call and put options mapped to the interest rate risk or commodity risk category compatible with market conditions in which interest rates or commodity prices may be negative and the supervisory volatility that is suitable for those formulae;'; - (ii) the second subparagraph is replaced by the following:

-'EBA shall submit those draft regulatory technical standards to the Commission by [OP please insert date = 12 months after the entry into force of this Regulation];';
+'EBA shall submit those draft regulatory technical standards to the Commission by ...
+[12 months from the date of the entry into force of this amending Regulation].';

-- (157) Article 285 is amended as follows: - (a) paragraph 7 is replaced by the following: - '7.
-If an institution is not able to model collateral jointly with the exposure, it shall not recognise in its exposure value calculations for OTC derivatives the effect of collateral other than cash of the same currency as the exposure itself, unless the institution uses the volatility adjustments under the standard Supervisory Volatility Adjustments Approach in accordance with Chapter 4.'; - (b) the following paragraph 7a is inserted: - '7a.
+- (153) Article 285 is amended as follows: - (a) paragraph 7 is replaced by the following: - '7.
+If an institution is not able to model collateral jointly with the exposure, it shall not recognise in its exposure value calculations for OTC derivatives the effect of collateral other than cash of the same currency as the exposure itself, unless the institution uses the volatility adjustments under the standard Supervisory Volatility Adjustments Approach in accordance with Chapter 4.'; - (b) the following paragraph is inserted: - '7a.
 If an institution is not able to model collateral jointly with the exposure, it shall not recognise in its exposure value calculations for securities financing transactions the effect of collateral other than cash of the same currency as the exposure itself.';

-- (158) in Article 291(5), point (f) is replaced by the following: - '(f) to the extent that this uses existing market risk calculations for own funds requirements for default risk as set out in Title IV, Chapter 1a, Section 4 or 5 or for default risk using an internal default risk model as set out in Title IV, Chapter 1b, Section 3 that already contain an LGD assumption, the LGD in the formula used shall be 100 %.'; - (159) in Part Three, Title III is replaced by the following:
+(154) in Article 291(5), point (f) is replaced by the following:

+- '(f) to the extent that the calculation uses existing market risk calculations for own funds requirements for default risk as set out in Title IV, Chapter 1a, Section 4 or 5, or for default risk using an internal default risk model as set out in Title IV, Chapter 1b, Section 3, that already contain an LGD assumption, the LGD in the formula used shall be 100 %.'; - (155) in Part Three, Title III is replaced by the following:

+'TITLE III

-'TITLE III OWN FUNDS REQUIREMENTS FOR OPERATIONAL RISK
+OWN FUNDS REQUIREMENT FOR OPERATIONAL RISK